scottmillers/flux/falai-flux-ui.md

-# Generate Realistic Headshots using Flux
+# Generate Realistic Headshots using Flux using the Fal UI

 These instructions use [Flux on fal.ai](https://fal.ai/) and a flux-lora training model to train to create images that incorporate a person into that image.